Frequently Asked Questions

 What happens if everyone just ignores my burglar alarm when it is activated?

 There is nothing you can really do if your neighbours or people walking past do nothing about your activated alarm.
-However, we have burglar alarm systems that won't be ignored if they are activated like Digital Communicator and BT Redcare.
+However, we have burglar alarm systems that won't be ignored if they are activated like Digital Communicator and Remote Signalling.
 These alarms will sound internally and externally and the Alarm Receiving Centre (ARC) will be alerted that your burglar alarm has just been activated and they will contact your key holder or the Police and tell them about the activation.

 Will I get a discount on my home insurance premium if I have an alarm?

 Probably, but your insurers may insist that the alarm is always set when the premises is unoccupied and some may also insist that it is ‘part set’ at night.
 Guardian Alarms offers several settings which are activated by the simple press of a single button, the most popular one is ‘Night Set’ for when you go to bed.
 The insurer may also insist that your installation is carried out by a professional installer, i.e. a company that installs systems to the NSI Gold standard for example.
 Guardian Alarms is an NSI Gold company and member of BSIA.

 What is the benefit of using a NSI Gold approved company?